laurenoldham1202/finger-lakes-wine-beer/README.md

     - Navigate to `maps/` in terminal OR localhost
 7. To run the notebook, run `jupyter notebook` and navigate to `notebooks/ny_beer_wine.ipynb`
     - OR navigate to `notebooks/` and run `jupyter notebook ny_beer_wine.ipynb` directly

+## Future Considerations and Updates

+As is, the current map isn't very visually interesting; a bit more data manipulation, geoprocessing, and styling would improve it.
+Some future improvement considerations are:

+1. Increase buffer range or make dynamic in the map with a slider range
+2. Dissolve or group establishments with multiple types (some establishments are both wineries and distilleries and are plotted as separate entities on top of each other, masking whichever is on bottom)
+3. Split the winery and brewery/distillery datasets into separate layers and include a layer control to toggle them
+4. Add additional datasets (population? alcoholism rates? drunk driving statistics? etc.)
+5. Add establishment website data to JSON to include in mouseover label
+6. Perform nearest neighbor analysis to include in mouseover label ('X establishment is Ydistance from Z establishment, its closest neighbor')